leewoojye/lgaimers-repo/README.md

     ```

 2. **Download the competition data**
-    - Place raw data files in the `data/raw/` directory.
+    - Place raw data files in the `data/train/` and `data/test/` directories.

 3. **Set up your environment**
     - Install the requirements for the model you want to use (see above).